nadineproject/nadine/README.markdown

 ## Handy Installation Instructions

-Requires Django 1.5 or above.
-Note, we didn't do the full Django 1.3 to Django 1.4 upgrade yet so there are some timezone issues that need to be worked out.

 Create a virtual environment for the python project, pull down the code, and install all the requirements

 	virtualenv nadine